TQ

 When you are running a high traffic website you may run multiple PHP servers to handle the load.
 When you want to track a performance metric (such as API or database calls) you may need to do some high frequent logging for performance analysis.
 In this blog post we present a standardized (and tested) way to do this with minimal impact.
 A line logging performance may look like this:

-The current implementation supports tagging each measurement with a single tag.
+The current implementation supports labeling each measurement with a single label.

 Logging API and DB calls